MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 The bot may generate nonsensical, irrelevant, or inappropriate answers if you use a forum or social network site as your URL:
 - Community content on social networks can often increase the risk of more answers being rejected due to inappropriate, offensive, and malicious content that is more common on those sites.
-See the [AI response generation training, model, and usage notes](#ai-response-generation-training-model-and-usage-notes) for more information on how the AI is trained to avoid generating malicious and offensive responses.
+For more information, see the [AI response generation training, model, and usage notes](#ai-response-generation-training-model-and-usage-notes) for more information on how the AI is trained to avoid generating malicious and offensive responses.

-The URL you specify should host the content you want the bot to generate answers from; it should not be the URL for a search engine:
+The URL you specify should host the content you want the bot to generate answers from; it shouldn't be the URL for a search engine:
 -  Using *<span>bing</span>.com* or other search engines in the URL won't provide useful responses.

 ## Test your bot's generative answers reach